 Quitting smoking is the best way to reduce your risk of developing lung cancer.
-So it’s always a good idea to quit smoking in addition to getting screened for lung cancer.
-What’s more, if you were to have early-stage lung cancer, quitting smoking will help you better tolerate treatment and may help stop cancer from progressing to more advanced stages.
+So, quitting smoking and getting screened for lung cancer is always a good idea.
+What’s more, if you were to have early-stage lung cancer, quitting smoking will help you better tolerate treatment and may help stop the cancer from progressing to more advanced stages.

 Quitting smoking will also decrease your risk of developing other cancers such as head and neck, stomach, kidney, pancreas, liver, bladder, cervix, colon, rectum and certain leukemias.

 Are screenings for patients who think they have symptoms of lung cancer?